yaourtv/Spotify-Autologin/README.md

 # Spotify Autologin
+#### UPD: Since Spotify launched in CIS and some issues with OpenVPN cli (probably only on Windows) disallow to automate connecting to OpenVPN network I see no more reason to maintain this project.
+It would left opened and archived just as a reminder how bad I used to code.
 ### What is it?
 Spotify Autologin is a simple script that uses OpenVPN and PyWinAuto to automate boring stuff like:
 - Creating temporary OpenVPN service account